Dana Plays

 Film Conference, University of Boulder

-NUCLEAR FAMILY, Streaming Video Website 1998
+Streaming Video Website

 Streaming video of found footage of science experiments, animal behavioral studies.
 The digitized found footage with sound include clips from Survival City Utah, of Nuclear testing over a city constructed for destruction, with child and adult mannequins in the 1950s, and BF Skinner Behavior animal studies with scenes such as pigeons collecting rewards for winning at Ping-Pong.

-A REBELLIOUS GIRL, 1998, BetacamSP Video, 30 minutes
+1998, BetacamSP Video, 30 minutes

 Part two of the Love Stories My Grandmother Tells trilogy the video interweaves conversations in the internal setting of Peggy Regler’s apartment with the external daily walks to the corner market, as a metaphor for the conflict between the aging body and internal identity, as she reminisces about her childhood, rejection of her Orthodox Presbyterian upbringing, move towards philosophy and Buddhism, boarding school, first loves and the world of growing up as a debutante.